particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 ### Radio specifications

-The B Series SoM has two radio modules.
+The B-Series SoM has two radio modules.

 #### Nordic Semiconductor nRF52840 for BLE